fabianferno/accio/README.md

 # Accio

-As technology advances, we will require more servers to operate our web applications.
-It's acceptable to remember one server cred, but remembering thousands isn't<br/>
+- As technology advances, we will require more servers to operate our web applications.
+It's acceptable to remember one server cred, but remembering thousands isn't
-We present [Accio](https://accio.fabianferno.tech) to you.
+- We present [Accio](https://accio.fabianferno.tech) to you.
 Accio is a web app that allows you to save and share thousands of server credentials with a single click.
 There's no need to be concerned about data leaks because the credentials are encrypted.

 ## How do you use

-With our minimal UI, Using Accio is a piece of cake.
-You can choose your mode of login either via email-passwsord/SSO After logging in, you'll be prompted to provide your server credentials in input fields.
+- With our minimal UI, Using Accio is a piece of cake.
+You can choose your mode of login either via email-passwsord/SSO.
+- After logging in, you'll be prompted to provide your server credentials in input fields.
-Click submit and voila! your cred is saved, easy-peasy right
+- Click submit and voila! your cred is saved, easy-peasy right

 ## Editing & sharing